dfynaardt/meteorbox/README.md

     $ curl https://install.meteor.com/ | sh

 ## <a name="git-installation">Install Git

 Install git on your machine.

+## <a name="atom-installation">Install Atom

+Go to [atom][atom-home-link] and install the package on your mac.

+Setup a symlink so you can run it from the command line:

+    $ ln -s /Applications/Atom.app/Contents/MacOS/Atom /usr/local/bin/atom

+Remember to make sure that /usr/local/bin/atom is in your $PATH.
+You can edit ~/.bash_profile and add it as follows:

+    export PATH=/usr/local/git/bin:$PATH

+now, you an do things like

+    $ atom .

+to open and edit all files in a directory.

 # <a name="meteor-installation"></a>Creating a Meteor Project